eniomarku/SafeLib/graphene/Examples/libVNF_epc/ReadMe.md

     Note that before building mme add your own path for mtcp library and header at Makefile

-# Build and run mme on the machine you built SafeLib (Enterprise aka trusted host)
+# Build and run mme on the machine you built SafeLib (Cloud provider aka untrusted host)
 >>cd SafeLib/graphene/Examples/libVNF_epc/

 >> cp libVNF-release-socc/examples/epc/mme/mme ./\